hartrock/RYT/Readme.txt

 Licensed AGPL: see agpl_short.txt (copyright and reference to license) and agpl.txt (referenced full license).

 Install
 -------

 Needed: a local web server.

-1. Config web server to work with PHP5 scripts: an example is in ConfigExamples/
+1. Config web server to work with PHP5 scripts: examples are in ConfigExamples/
 .